firmata/firmata.js/readme.md

     });
 #REPL
 If you run *firmata* from the command line it will prompt you for the usb port.
 Then it will present you with a REPL with a board variable available.
-#The Board object:
+#Board
+  The Board object is where all the functionality is for the library.
 ##attributes
   *Board.MODES*
     {
      INPUT:0x00,
      OUTPUT:0x01,
      ANALOG:0x02,
      PWM:0x03,
      SERVO:0x04
     }
     This is an enumeration of the different modes available.
 This are used in calls to the *pinMode* function.
     *Board.HIGH* and *Board.LOW*
       These are constants used to set a digital pin low or high.
 Used in calls to the *digitalWrite* function.
     *Board.pins*